 This is why several governmental agencies are mandating accreditation of certifications in fields such as IT, Crane Operators, and Selling of Securities to the elderly.
 Certification’s main purpose is to “protect the public/consumers” NOT to protect the profession.
 When health, safety and security are at risk, certification is needed and it cannot be given for a “lifetime”.
 It is generally noted that, if professionals are not required to maintain their knowledge and skills in their profession, they won’t.
 Today, credible organizations within professional domains require their members to provide evidence of a continuous learning as a basis for maintaining their license.

 The ECE will brand, differentiate and distinguish a certified member as dedicated IT Security professional if he/she is willing to continuously learn and share knowledge to keep abreast of the latest changes in technology that affects the way security is viewed, deployed and managed.
 This is a key requirement of employers internationally and EC-Council being a major certification organization supports it.

 How does it work?

 If a certified member earned certification/s that are included under the ECE scheme, he/she will have to achieve a total of 120 credits (per certification) within a period of three years.
-Certified members will have to clock in at least 20 credits per year.
 If a member holds multiple certifications, credits earned will be applied across all the certifications.
 However, effective January 1st 2013, each certification will have its own ECE recertification requirements within its respective 3-year ECE window.